Customer Support & Editorial Internship (Ongoing)

-Cards Against Humanity is looking for summer interns to join the customer service team.
+Cards Against Humanity isn't hiring interns right now, but we accept applications year round.
 To apply, send your resume and a non–academic writing sample to Maria@

 Cards Against Humanity is a small independent game company with big dreams but potatoes for hands.
 We receive a lot of email from fans and customers, and we're looking for an intern to help us answer it all.
 Your main responsibility will be talking to fans in a helpful, delightful way.
 You'll work on a team and handle lost orders, website errors, and general customer service.
 You'll help us pull off stunts and pranks, like the time we dug a hole in the ground, or sold poop.